-Mid-winter, middle and high school students take a step back from the regular routine of school and take time to reflect on their spiritual lives.
+Mid-winter, elementary, middle and high school students take a step back from the regular routine of school and take time to reflect on their spiritual lives.
 Messages focused on a central theme are shared by area pastors and guests.
-Concentrated times of prayer and bible study led by teachers and speakers lead students into a deeper relationship with the Lord Jesus.
+Concentrated times of prayer and bible study led by teachers and speakers lead middle and high school students into a deeper relationship with the Lord Jesus.
 Elementary students have their own special time with area pastors and teachers.

 We believe that students can serve the Lord at any age.
 Whether it is visiting the elderly in nursing homes, baking cookies for local law enforcement, filling shoe boxes for Operation Christmas Child, raising money for local relief agencies or doing food drives, ACCA students of all ages are given opportunities to put their faith into action.
 Students grow in faith and confidence as they become the hands and feet of Jesus by serving others.